Did you know that only 2 out of 10 people will read past beyond your headline? That’s crazy, right?

 So, how do you come up with a blog post title?

 A lot of bloggers start by writing a blog post and pick a title after the blog post is finished.
-This is a mistake.
+That’s a mistake.

 You need to brainstorm and pick a headline before you start writing the blog post.

-Because you need to make sure you deliver.
+Because you need to make sure you deliver what you promise in the title.
 After you write a blog post, you only have a few choices for headlines.
 However, if you do it the other way around, you can first pick from possibly hundreds of titles and adjust the blog post to match the search intent.

 So, before you start writing, draft a few titles and pick your favorite.